 With Comment Reply Notification, you can set up email delivery to notify your reader when you’ve responded to their comment.
 They’ll be surprised to hear from you – and chances are, they’ll leave comments again!

-One quick note here: this plugin hasn’t been updated in over two years, but I still use it here on the Blog Maven, and it still works like a charm.
+One quick note here: this plugin hasn’t been updated in over two years, but I still use it on this site, and it still works like a charm.

 The very first time a new reader comments on your blog, you have a golden opportunity to introduce yourself and welcome them to your community.
 Comment Redirect lets you do this automatically.
 If you want to see this in action, take a look at the brilliance over at Outspoken Media’s Thanks for Commenting page, where they welcome you to their tribe AND promote the value of subscribing to their blog – all in one fell swoop.